sanjanaashwath/Cellular-Automata/README.md

 # Conway's Game of Life

+As someone deeply fascinated by AI and complex systems, I built this project out of curiosity for how simple rules can give rise to surprisingly complex behaviour.
+Conway's Game of Life felt like the perfect starting point to explore the intersection of simulation, emergent patterns, and computational thinking

 A fully interactive, browser-based simulation of **Conway's Game of Life** — a classic cellular automaton invented by mathematician John Horton Conway in 1970.

 ![Game of Life Preview](https://img.shields.io/badge/HTML5-Canvas-orange?style=flat-square&logo=html5)